U7 and U9 Program Goals

 - Players are required to attend assigned team and skill group sessions - there is no switching of groups due to family schedules

-- Game format is cross ice and league games begin in January
+- Game format is cross ice and league games, against other Associations, begin in January

 - User pay camps or skill development options are provided throughout the season